Latin American and North American Literary Studies

 Elected representative of young academics in the field of Latin American Studies at ADLAF (Arbeitsgemeinschaft Deutsche Lateinamerikaforschung, since June 2020)

-Elected representative of the doctoral candidates of the Faculty of Humanities, Social Sciences, and Theology (Promovierendenkonvent, since October 2019)
+Elected representative of the doctoral candidates of the Faculty of Humanities, Social Sciences, and Theology (Promovierendenkonvent, October 2019 – September 2020)

 Member of the German Association for American Studies (GAAS/DGfA)